bayareahomelander/NBA-Stats-API/README.md

 # NBA-Stats-API

 This is an API built using FastAPI for fetching NBA player stats and awards data from CSV and Excel files hosted on GitHub.
+Player's average, advanced, and total stats are available from the 2000-01 season to the current season.
+Stats are regular season only.

 ## Setup
 To run the API, install the required Python packages via pip: